Almost lossless analog signal separation and probabilistic uncertainty relations: Statement of the main results

 \end{definition}

-Next, we quantify the description complexity of the concatenated source vector $\xrv$ with general distribution (possibly containing a singular component) through the Minkowski dimension of approximate support sets for $\xrv$.
-The Minkowski dimension is sometimes also referred to as box-counting dimension, which explains the origin for the subscript $\text{B}$ in the notation $\MILU(\cdot)$ used below. \begin{definition}(Minkowski dimension, \cite{Fal04}).
+Next, we quantify the description complexity of $\xrv$ with general distribution (possibly containing a singular component) through the Minkowski dimension of approximate support sets for $\xrv$.
+The Minkowski dimension is sometimes also referred to as box-counting dimension, which explains the origin for the subscript $\text{B}$ in the notation $\MILU(\cdot)$ used below.
+We start with the definition of Minkowski dimension for general sets. \begin{definition}(Minkowski dimension, \cite{Fal04}).
 Let $\ss$ be a non-empty bounded set in $\IR^n$.
 Define the lower and upper Minkowski dimension of $\ss$ as

 where $N_\ss(\delta)$ is the covering number of $\ss$ given by